Homemade Girl Scout Tagalongs

 1. Line a rimmed baking tray with parchment paper.
 Keep it handy for later.

-2. In a mixing bowl, whisk together the flour and salt and put aside.
+2. In a mixing bowl, whisk the flour and salt and put aside.

-3. Combine the butter and sugar in the bowl of a stand mixer.
+3. Combine the butter and sugar in a stand mixer bowl.
 Use a paddle attachment on a medium setting to incorporate the ingredients.
 Continue to mix until the butter lightens in color and the volume increases.
-You can use a hand mixer if you don’t have a stand mixer.
+If you don’t have a stand mixer, you can use a hand mixer.

 4. Add the egg and vanilla extract to the creamed butter.
 Mix on a medium setting to thoroughly distribute the egg.

 5. While the mixer is running, add half of the whisked flour and salt.
-Once you can’t see any patches of flour, add the other half to the mixer.
+Once you can’t see any patches of flour, add the other half.

 steps for making butter cookie dough.